Sar Sargsyan: Biography

 Sar Sargsyan was born on 19 March 1981 in the town of Hadrut in Nagorno-Karabakh (Artsakh).
 He started his musical education at the Komitas School of Music in Hadrut.
 In 2002, Sar graduated from the vocal faculty of the Sayat-Nova College of Music in the city of Stepanakert led by Svetlana Aghadzhanyan.
 In 2007, he completed a course at the vocal faculty of the Komitas State Conservatory of Yerevan led by Professor Svetlana Kolosaryan, followed by post-graduate studies at the same school a year later, again under the supervision of Professor S. Kolosaryan.

 Sar Sargsyan has performed extensively, including at multiple concerts and shows in Nagorno-Karabakh, Armenia, Georgia, Russia, Ukraine, Bulgaria, the US, UAE, Poland, Italy, Spain, Croatia, Lithuania, Latvia, China, in Greece and other countries.
 His solo programs were presented at the summer festivals of culture in Poland, “Polonia Cantans” and "ArtPark" (in 2016 and 2017).

 His first solo CD recording, “Karot” (Longing), was published in 2012.

 The vocalist has released 2 music videos based on Romanos Melikyan's songs "Rose" (2010) and Vagharshak Kotoyan's "Like a Dream" (2011) directed by Artyom Hakobyan.

-Sar is the initiator and Artistic Director of the Irena Santor "Vistula Sounds"International Festival in Ciechocinek (Poland).
+Sar is the initiator and Artistic Director of the Irena Santor "Vistula Sounds"International Festival in Bydgoszcz (Poland).

 The repertoire covers works by Armenian, Russian and European composers.
 Apart from the classical pieces, Sar also performs a variety of well-known and popular songs.

 Sar Sargsyan makes frequent appearances on judge panels at international vocal competitions.

 Since 2017 has lived in Poland on a permanent basis.